qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/wms.rst

  QGIS Server serves layers that are defined in the :file:`world.qgs` project.
  By opening the project with QGIS you can see there are multiple styles for the countries layer.
 QGIS Server is also aware of this and you can choose the style you want in your request.
-The `classified_by_population` style was chosen in the above image.
+The ``classified_by_population`` style was chosen in the above image.

 Logging
 -------

 When you're setting up a server, the logs are always important as they show you what's going on.
-We have setup in the ``*.conf`` file the following logs:
+We have setup in the :file:`*.conf` file the following logs:

 * QGIS Server log at :file:`/logs/qgisserver.log`
 * ``qgisplatform.demo`` Apache access log at :file:`qgisplatform.demo.access.log`